Aleuts: After contact with Russia

-Recorded uprising against the Russians
+Contact with Japanese and uprising against Russians

-In the 18th century, Russia promyshlenniki traders established settlements on the islands.
+In the 18th century, Russian promyshlenniki traders established settlements on the islands.
 There was high demand for the furs that the Aleuts provided from hunting.
+In 1783, Japanese sailor Daikokuya Kōdayū came into contact with these Russians and the native Aleuts, after getting shipwrecked on Amchitka Island with his crew.
+This occurred during Japan's Sakoku period of 1635 and 1854, when Japanese citizens were banned from leaving their homeland.
+Kōdayū lived among Russians until 1792, and when he returned home to Japan, he bought with him a Russian map which depicted the true shape of Australia, with prior Japanese maps depicting Australia as double its size and with New Guinea still attached.
+Kōdayū's encounter with the Aleuts was depicted in the 1992 Japanese film Dreams of Russia, which was based on his story.

-In May 1784, local Aleuts revolted on Amchitka against the Russian traders.
+While Kōdayū was living on Amchitka in May 1784, the local Aleuts there revolted against the Russian traders.
 (The Russians had a small trading post there.)
-According to the Aleuts, in an account recorded by Japanese castaways and published in 2004, otters were decreasing year by year.
+According to the Aleuts, in an account recorded by the Japanese castaways and published in 2004, otters were decreasing year by year.
 The Russians paid the Aleuts less and less in goods in return for the furs they made.
 The Japanese learned that the Aleuts felt the situation was at crisis.
 The leading Aleuts negotiated with the Russians, saying they had failed to deliver enough supplies in return for furs.
 Nezimov, leader of the Russians, ordered two of his men, Stephanov (ステッパノ Suteppano) and Kazhimov (カジモフ Kazimofu) to kill his mistress Oniishin (オニイシン Oniishin), who was the Aleut chief's daughter, because he doubted that Oniishin had tried to dissuade her father and other leaders from pushing for more goods.

 After the four leaders had been killed, the Aleuts began to move from Amchitka to neighboring islands.
 Nezimov, leader of the Russian group, was jailed after the whole incident was reported to Russian officials.
 (According to Hokusa bunryaku (北槎聞略), written by Katsuragawa Hoshū after interviewing Daikokuya Kōdayū.)